Frequently Asked Questions

 Can I bring a passenger?

 Yes!
 Passengers are more than welcome.
-Club members may sign on one passenger free of charge on each event, non-members will be charged £10 per passenger.
+Lotus on Track club members may sign on up to 3 passengers free of charge on each event, non-members will be charged £10 per passenger.
 Passengers are required to complete an indemnity form and abide by the same rules as drivers on the day including following any instructions that are given.
 They must wear a suitable helmet, that is done up properly as well as always wear a seat belt or harness.
 Once in the car they must not hold any objects such as cameras or mobile phones.
 Passengers on all LoT track days must be over 18 years old and under 75 years old, proof of age will be required at sign-on.

 Are 2nd drivers allowed?

 Yes we allow 2nd drivers on most events.
 However, if the event specifies an experience level such as ‘advanced drivers only’, ‘novice drivers only’, ‘not suitable as a first track day’ the 2nd driver must fall into this category.
 On some track days we don’t charge for 2nd drivers.
 We do insist that all 2nd drivers are signed on before the opening sign on session closes, normally 8.30 or 16.30 if an evening event they must also take part in the sighting laps.
-Second drivers on all LoT track days must be over 21 years old and under 75 years old, proof of age will be required at sign-on.
+Second drivers on all LoT track days must be over 21 years old and under 70 years old, proof of age will be required at sign-on.
 3rd drivers may be permitted at some events with prior written approval only, we will NOT permit more than 3 drivers.
 We will not normally sign on a 2nd/3rd driver once the sighting laps have been completed.

 Is there an age limit at events?